amitbny/nempy/README.md

 nempy
 =====

-Nematic solver in two and three dimensions
+Nempy is a collection of python scripts that solve the model A equations of nematics in two and three dimensions.